 Rutland Water is pretty much the ideal first day ride for anyone finding their cycling legs.
 It’s not far: just 15 miles round the reservoir, with an optional six-mile out-and-back along the Hambleton peninsula.
 It’s not hilly, but there are enough little ups and downs to keep you interested.
 And it’s almost entirely traffic-free.

-It’s a circular route, much of it unsurfaced, which links the car parks around the reservoir.
+The route links the car parks around the reservoir.
 Car parks might not sound like much of a destination, but these are where the cafés, picnic tables and (often) good views of the reservoir are to be found.
 Oh yes, and the bike shops.
 Super-successful cycling retailer Rutland Cycling started here in 1981 by hiring out and selling bikes, and now operates two sizeable stores.

 The villages of Edith Weston and Whitwell are just off the circuit, while attractive Manton is part of the route and has a pub justifiably popular with cyclists.
 But don’t pass up the county town of Oakham, linked to the circuit by a safe roadside path.